thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

 The `<effective_canister_id>` in the URL paths of requests is the *effective* destination of the request.
 It must be contained in the canister ranges of a subnet, otherwise the corresponding HTTP request is rejected.

--   If the request is an update call to the Management Canister (`aaaaa-aa`), then:
+-   If the request is an update call to the Management Cube (`aaaaa-aa`), then:

     -   If the call is to the `provisional_create_canister_with_cycles` method, then any principal can be used as the effective canister id for this call.